yookue/ant-buddy-pro/docs/form/ExactInput/index.en-US.md

 ## ExactInput

-ExactInput, provides a text input box with a checkbox, aiming to support exact capability for queries.
+ExactInput, provides a text input box with a checkbox, aiming to support exact capability for enquiries.

 ### Premise